 The same holds true for bear safety.

-If you ever find yourself spraying or shooting a bear, thing have already gotten very, very bad.
+If you ever find yourself spraying or shooting a bear, things have already gotten very, very bad.
 Odds are, you’ve made some seriously poor choices.
 So how do you ensure this never happens?

 All three of these, if used properly, will ensure that bears do not get your food.
 Remember how I said bears are smart?
 Once exposed to human food, a bear has learned to associate humans with food.
 Only at this point does your once harmless bear become truly dangerous to humans.
 There are more ways to keep bears out of your food, but these are the big three.
 I’ve used all of them, and I have never once had an issue of a bear getting any of my food.